Yurihonjō: Climate

-Yurihonjō has a Humid continental climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
+Yurihonjō has a humid continental climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Precipitation is significant throughout the year, but is heaviest from August to October.
 The average annual temperature in Yurihonjō is 12.0 C. The average annual rainfall is 1838.7 mm with November as the wettest month.
 The temperatures are highest on average in August, at around 24.5 C, and lowest in January, at around 1.0 C.

 Demographics

 Per Japanese census data, the population of Yurihonjō peaked in the 1950s and has been in decline since then.

 History

 The area of present-day Yurihonjō was part of ancient Dewa Province, dominated by the Mogami clan during the Sengoku period.
+Honjō Castle was completed here in 1613 by a retainer of the Mogami clan named Tateoka Mitsushige.
 Under the Tokugawa shogunate, part of the area came under the control of Honjō Domain, Kameda Domain and Yashima Domain, with a very small portion under direct rule by the shogunate (tenryō).
 After the start of the Meiji period, the area became part of Yuri District, Akita Prefecture in 1878, and the town of Honjō was formed with the establishment of the modern municipalities system.
 Honjō was raised to city status on March 31, 1954.

 The city of Yurihonjō was established on March 22, 2005, from the merger of the city of Honjō, and the towns of Chōkai, Higashiyuri, Iwaki, Nishime, Ōuchi, Yashima and Yuri (all from Yuri District).
 Just after the merger, the new city of Yurihonjō had 126 representatives in its new city assembly, more than the whole of Tokyo.